 We need food to survive, and it’s important to our overall wellbeing.
 We strive to make healthy choices.
 While cutting back on desserts and processed foods are i a great start, a diet rich in vegetables, fruits, and grains can support your body, mind, and Kundalini Yoga practice.

-Yogi Bhajan encouraged his students to embrace a diet including whole, simple, and fresh foods, void of meats and eggs.
-He suggested a person can get enough protein by eating the right combination of veggies, fruits, beans, nuts, and grains.
-According to Yogi Bhajan, you can enjoy dairy in moderation, because it increases mucous, which is beneficial to many yogic breathing exercises, especially Breath of Fire.
+Embracing a diet that includes whole, simple, and fresh foods, void of meats and eggs is a way to ensure health.
+Nutritionists say that a person can get enough protein by eating the right combination of veggies, fruits, beans, nuts, and grains.
+You can enjoy dairy in moderation, because it increases mucous, which is beneficial to many yogic breathing exercises, especially Breath of Fire.

 Yogic vegetarians believe this style of eating can lead to increased energy without causing a feeling of heaviness.
 Fats and meats are harder to process and, without them in our diets, we experience better digestion and metabolism.